 Way back in 1997, I compiled, edited, and introduced a small collection of source materials about the Declaration of Independence.
 Earlier I posted the epilogue.
 Here’s the introduction:

 Washington Irving’s immortal character Rip Van Winkle slept right through the arrival of American Independence.
 As generations of school children have learned, Rip fell into a deep, twenty-year sleep in the wilds of the Catskills after drinking from a mysterious flagon.
-When he returned to his village, he found that everything had changed—including the political situation, as the following selection indicates.
+When he returned to his village, he found that everything had changed—including the political situation, as the following selection shows:

 The appearance of Rip, with his long grizzled beard, his rusty fowling-piece, his uncouth dress, and an army of women and children at his heels, soon attracted the attention of the tavern politicians.
 They crowded round him, eyeing him from head to foot with great curiosity.
 The orator bustled up to him, and, drawing him partly aside, inquired “on which side he voted?”
 Rip stared in vacant stupidity.
 Another short but busy little fellow pulled him by the arm, and, rising on tiptoe, inquired in his ear, “Whether he was Federal or Democrat?”
 Rip was equally at a loss to comprehend the question; when a knowing, self-important old gentleman, in a sharp cocked hat, made his way through the crowd, putting them to the right and left with his elbows as he passed, and planting himself before Van Winkle, with one arm akimbo, the other resting on his cane, his keen eyes and sharp hat penetrating, as it were, into his very soul, demanded in an austere tone, “what brought him to the election with a gun on his shoulder, and a mob at his heels, and whether he meant to breed a riot in the village?”—“Alas! gentlemen,” cried Rip, somewhat dismayed, “I am a poor quiet man, a native of the place, and a loyal subject of the king, God bless him!”